Presidency of Rodrigo Duterte: Agriculture

 The agricultural sector was in decline under the Benigno Aquino III administration, but saw 6.3% growth in Duterte's first year.
 However, despite growth in other sectors, Duterte's administration struggled to revive the farm sector, which has continued to decline.

 Inflation in 2018 led to the Rice Tariffication Law (RTL) being enacted in 2019, which ended the National Food Authority's monopoly on rice imports.
 The RTL replaced import limits with a 35% tariff, with revenue going to a Rice Competitiveness Enhancement Fund to support farmers.
 Despite criticism, the law gained support from business groups, and retail rice prices stabilized.
 In 2019, Duterte authorized the Department of Agriculture to use tariff funds for cash assistance to small farmers.

 Duterte signed a law easing Commonwealth era restrictions on agricultural patents, allowing land titles to be immediately available for trade.
 The Sagip Saka Act was signed in 2019, promoting enterprise development for farmers and fishermen to boost their incomes and strengthen the direct purchase of agricultural goods.
 Certification of organic produce was made more accessible and affordable.
 In 2020, Duterte provided new agricultural graduates with up to 3 ha of land to encourage young people to enter agriculture and avoid a farmer shortage.
+In an effort to help farmers and lower the prices of agricultural products, the Duterte administration relaunched the Kadiwa program of President Ferdinand Marcos, allowing farmers to directly sell their produce to consumers.

 In February 2018, Duterte signed a law providing free irrigation for farmers owning up to 8 ha of land, benefiting about 1.033 million farmers by December 2021.
 In February 2021, a law creating a trust fund for coconut farmers was signed, and in June 2022, an executive order implementing the Coconut Farmers and Industry Development Plan was issued, facilitating the release of ₱75 billion of coco levy assets declared state property by the Supreme Court.

 In 2019, African swine fever prompted the Philippine government to tighten animal quarantine and ban pork imports.
-Over three million hogs were culled from 2020-2021, causing a supply deficit and higher pork prices.
+Over three million hogs were culled from 2020 to 2021, causing a supply deficit and higher pork prices.
 In response, Duterte lowered import tariffs on pork for one year and initiated a repopulation program.
 On May 10, 2021, Duterte declared a state of calamity due to the continued spread of the disease.

 By July 2021, the Duterte administration had completed 2025 km of farm-to-market roads and 94.99 km of farm-to-mill roads under the Build!
 Build!
 Build! program.